GreyingRaven/wl-clipboard-DeepL-translator/README.md

 ## To Do
-1. Manage numbers in translations.
-Make use of history to translate "1 apple" ; "2 apple" should not need to call DeepL again.
-2. Fix help not showing.
+1. Fix help not showing.
-3. Add silent mode --silent that only prints translation result, no extra info.
+2. Add silent mode --silent that only prints translation result, no extra info.
-4. Add verbose mode -v that prints more info on use.
+3. Add verbose mode -v that prints more info on use.
-5. Make exclusion regexes and removal regexes configurable.
+4. Make exclusion regexes and removal regexes configurable.
-6. Remove wl-paste dependency.
+5. Remove wl-paste dependency.

 ## Changelog
 ### [20250403]